LukeGrahamLandry/franca/devlog.md

+## (Sep 3) maze2d

+probably the last of my old projects i want to preserve is the ray traced 2.5d maze thingy. for reference the old one is (2195, 2717) lines (code, total).

 ## (Aug 28) sb3

 - doing eq/lt properly. its lexical for strings but not if they would parse as a float.